By D’Drift Team

 After a restful night in our hotel in Miri, D’Drift Team awoke early this morning to search for the ‘Fort of the Day’, Fort Hose, located in Marudi, a small riverside town in northern Sarawak.

-Fort Hose, poised to be Marudi’s most popular tourist attraction, sits atop a hill overlooking the Baram River and is linked to the new Marudi Waterfront.
+Fort Hose, poised to be Marudi’s most popular tourist attraction, sits atop a hill overlooking the Baram River.
+To provide easy access and to encourage more visitors, it is now linked to the new Marudi Waterfront.

 The fort was constructed with Belian hardwood, which was extremely durable, and it is still in good condition today.

-Additionally, there are some good food to try in Marudi, such as the Marudi Kway Teow and the Roti Marudi from a popular kopitiam in town, Jong Seng Loong Cafe.
+But Fort Hose is not the only attraction in Marudi.
+There are some good dishes to try in Marudi — Marudi Kway Teow and the Roti Marudi from a popular kopitiam in town, Jong Seng Loong Cafe.

 A recap of the past three days